The Different Types of Sunglasses: Style Names and Shapes

 Clip-on sunglasses allow you to switch seamlessly between standard and tinted lenses with only one frame.
 They’re uniquely portable, convenient, and (in our opinion) fun—who doesn’t like the satisfying “snap” of attaching your clip-ons just before heading outside?

-Which Type of Sunglasses is Best for You?
+Which Type of Sunglasses Is Best for You?

 Finding the right type of sunglasses for you is a matter of both fit and taste.
 Consider your style, try frames on at home, and decide what additional features you’d like your sunglasses to have.
 (Maybe you want polarized lenses or a Low Bridge Fit frame?)
 Once you’ve found a style of sunglasses that suits you, wear it proudly.
 You just might inspire other people to guard against glare with some personal flair.